I have acute sinusitis, and my doctor doesn't think I need antibiotics. Are there nonprescription medications that can help relieve symptoms?

 - Decongestants.
 These work by narrowing blood vessels to help reduce inflammation and swelling that cause sinus congestion.
 Such OTC medications (Sudafed, Actifed, others) are available in liquids, tablets and nasal sprays.

 - Pain relievers.
-Pain caused by pressure buildup in the sinus cavities may be relieved by aspirin, acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).
+Pain caused by pressure buildup in the sinus cavities may be relieved by aspirin, acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

 Other home remedies you may want to try:

 - Inhale warm water vapor.
 Drape a towel over your head as you breathe in the moist air from a bowl of warm or moderately hot water.
 Or take a hot shower, breathing in the warm, moist air.

 - Apply warm compresses.
 Place warm, damp towels around your nose, cheeks and eyes to ease facial pain.

 - Drink plenty of fluids.
 Consuming additional fluids helps dilute mucous secretions and promotes drainage.

 - Use a saline nasal spray.
 Temporary use of saline nasal spray may help relieve congestion.
 Use only as directed and for no more than three days at a time.